DataDog/documentation/content/en/monitors/status/graphs.md

 Datadog keeps monitor groups in the UI for 24 hours unless configured differently.
 For more information, see [Group Retention time][1].
 A dotted line in the graph can indicate:

 * A new group evaluated after monitor creation, shown as a dotted line from the start of the time period to when first evaluated.
-* A group stops reporting, then starts again, with a dotted line appearing from when it dropped out to when reporting resumes.
+* A group that has stopped reporting, then started again, with a dotted line appearing from when it dropped out to when reporting resumes.

-**Note**: This is different from a "no data" status.
+**Note**: The non-reporting status is different from a "no data" status.
 Host monitors and service checks set to notify on missing data are available for 48 hours.

 ## Further reading